CLIUtils/CLI11/README.md

 }
 ```

 The initialization is just one line, adding options is just two each.
 The try/catch block ensures that `-h,--help` or a parse error will exit with the correct return code.
 (The return here should be inside `main`).
 After the app runs, the filename will be set to the correct value if it was passed, otherwise it will be set to the default.
-You can check to see if this was passed on the command line with `app.count("file")`.
+You can check to see if this was passed on the command line with `app.count("--file")`.

 The supported values are: